Admissions Review

 Key Facts

-• Defined by citizenship, NOT by where you go to high school — a Korean at Phillips Exeter is still international.
+• Defined by citizenship, NOT by where you go to high school.
+A non-US citizen at a US boarding school is still international.

 • Most US schools are need-aware for international students, even if need-blind for domestic.